Uncontested Divorce in Colorado

 • The singular ground for divorce is irretrievable breakdown as this is a no-fault state.

-• The venue of filing the actions is the county court.
+• The venue of filing the action is the county court.

-• The divorcing partner who initiates the action is termed as the Petitioner, while the other partner is known as the Respondent.
+• The separating partner who initiates the action is termed as the Petitioner, while the other partner is known as the Respondent.

 • Prior to filing an action in this state, the Petitioner must have resided for minimum 90 days in the state.

-• There are 2 venues of filing the action as follows.
+• There are 2 venues of filing the action:

 • The county in which the Respondent resides.

-• The county in which the Petitioner resides if the Respondent is not a resident of Colorado or if the Respondent has lived in the same county.
+• The county where Petitioner resides; if the Respondent is not a resident of Colorado or if he/she has lived in the same county.

 Forms used for filing Uncontested Divorce in Colorado